hemantpro/noderestapi/README.md

 # Getting Started
 ## Get the sample application
 Clone the sample application to use with this Readme.
 Open a terminal, change directory to a directory that you have used to clone the code.

-There are two approaches to run this application
-- Using Docker Container
-- Or Running via NodeJS

 ## Build HTTP WebServer
 - Install Node Dependenices based on package.json